 If people go to lunch, you go with them, ask questions, get to know them more.
-By doing this, you’re building rapport, and eventually someone may figure out that if they hire you for a couple of months, they’re going to be able to free up some of their time to do more complex meaningful job, while you’ll take care about less important things.
+By doing this, you’re building rapport, and eventually, someone may figure out that if they hire you for a couple of months, they’re going to be able to free up some of their time to do the more complex meaningful job, while you’ll take care about less important things.

 Why the lazy resume approach is a critical failure

-Usually the process of applying for a job goes like this: people read job boards until they find something that looks interesting, and then they apply for it.
+Usually, the process of applying for a job goes like this: people read job boards until they find something that looks interesting, and then they apply for it.